-In 2021, we will be producing an in-person (following COVID-19 safety guidlines) and online experience.
+In 2022, we will be producing an in-person (following COVID-19 safety guidelines if applicable) experience.

 The combination of high quality films screened in an intimate festival allows WIFF to support and build community, and connect filmmakers, creating an invaluable network for the creation and dissemination of film.
 With the intent of sharing each other's culture, and language, WIFF provides a safe and Indigenous-centered gathering place for student learners and experienced filmmakers to share their experiences, skills, craft and exchange and celebrate their stories.

 The Artistic Director is Dr. Shirley Cheechoo C.M., an accomplished and awarding winning artist, actor and filmmaker.
 She was awarded the Order of Canada in 2018.

 - Any film that was created by or focuses on Indigenous people;

 - Any film that highlights Indigenous stories or issues (Canadian or International);

 - Films may be Short Films, Feature Films, or Documentaries;